 setup: setup function for the switch, this function is responsible for setting up the

-dsa_switch_opsprivate structure with all it needs: register maps, interrupts, mutexes, locks etc..
-This function is also expected to properly configure the switch to separate all network interfaces from each other, that is, they should be isolated by the switch hardware itself, typically by creating a Port-based VLAN ID for each port and allowing only the CPU port and the specific port to be in the forwarding vector.
+dsa_switch_opsprivate structure with all it needs: register maps, interrupts, mutexes, locks, etc. This function is also expected to properly configure the switch to separate all network interfaces from each other, that is, they should be isolated by the switch hardware itself, typically by creating a Port-based VLAN ID for each port and allowing only the CPU port and the specific port to be in the forwarding vector.
 Ports that are unused by the platform should be disabled.
 Past this function, the switch is expected to be fully configured and ready to serve any kind of request.
 It is recommended to issue a software reset of the switch during this setup function in order to avoid relying on what a previous software agent such as a bootloader/firmware may have previously configured.
+The method responsible for undoing any applicable allocations or operations done here is

 get_ethtool_stats: ethtool function used to query per-port statistics and return their values.
-DSA overlays slave network devices general statistics: RX/TX counters from the network device, with switch driver specific statistics per port
+DSA overlays user network devices general statistics: RX/TX counters from the network device, with switch driver specific statistics per port

 get_sset_count: ethtool function used to query the number of statistics items

-get_wol: ethtool function used to obtain Wake-on-LAN settings per-port, this function may, for certain implementations also query the master network device Wake-on-LAN settings if this interface needs to participate in Wake-on-LAN
+get_wol: ethtool function used to obtain Wake-on-LAN settings per-port, this function may for certain implementations also query the conduit network device Wake-on-LAN settings if this interface needs to participate in Wake-on-LAN

 set_wol: ethtool function used to configure Wake-on-LAN settings per-port, direct counterpart to set_wol with similar restrictions